• Skip to main content

 • Add the cinnamon stick and orange peel.
 Let the syrup sit for 3 hours to let it infuse and then remove the cinnamon stick and peel.

-1 Cinnamon stick, 1 orange peel
+1 cinnamon stick, 1 orange peel

 A glass bottle of simple syrup, cinnamon and orange on the side.